CHEGEBB/alx-system_engineering-devops/0x00-shell_basics/README.md

-#This script deletes all files in the current working directory that end with the character ~.
+#This script creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
-#To run the script, simply type the following command in your terminal:
+#to use it type the following command in terminal
-rm *~
+mkdir -p welcome/to/school